GoogleCloudPlatform/gatekeeper-securitycenter/docs/tutorial.md

     If you don't see **Gatekeeper** in the **Source type** list, clear any filters in the list of findings on the right.

-3. If you edit a resource so it no longer causes a violation, the finding state will be set to _inactive_.
+    If a resource no longer causes a violation because of a change to the resource or the policy, the controller sets the finding state to _inactive_.
 It can take a few minutes for this change to be visible in Security Command Center.

+    By default, the Security Command Center dashboard shows active findings.
+    You can see inactive findings by turning off the toggle **Show Only Active Findings**.

 ## Troubleshooting